 Hamilton, Broadway’s 2015 boundary-crossing musical phenomenon, with 11 Tony Awards, 1 Pulitzer Prize, and 1 Grammy Award, is a cultural and theatrical revolution.
-Written by Lin Manuel Miranda, and directed by Thomas Kail, it tells the story of Alexander Hamilton, one of the Founding Fathers of The United States of America.
-With some elements being hip-hop, R&B, and soul, as well as a cast that breaks cultural stereotypes but maintaining an 18th-century design, this musical is causing great impact throughout the globe.
+Written by Lin Manuel Miranda and directed by Thomas Kail, it tells the story of Alexander Hamilton, one of the Founding Fathers of The United States of America.
+With some elements being hip-hop, R&B, and soul and a cast that breaks cultural stereotypes but maintaining an 18th-century design, this musical is causing great impact throughout the globe.
 Miranda was inspired to write it after reading Hamilton’s biography by Ron Chernow, and that Hip-Hop was the only way to tell the story.
 Let’s talk about this brilliant revolution and the costumes of Hamilton!

 “America then, as told by America now”Lin Manuel Miranda

 From left to right: Anthony Ramos as John Laurens, Lin Manuel Miranda as Alexander Hamilton, Daveed Diggs as Marquis de Lafayette and Okieriete Onaodowan as Hercules Mulligan, at the back: Hamilton’s ensemble.

 The play starts with Hamilton arriving in New York as an immigrant, and slowly rising to the top.
 By getting involved in politics, becoming the first secretary of the Treasury, fighting battles with George Washington and Thomas Jefferson, marrying Eliza Schuyler, and giving it all for his country until his death.
 What makes this play so outstanding and acclaimed is the way Lin Manuel Miranda is able to merge modern and period elements and tell Hamilton’s story using rap as a language of revolution.